-The Strategy 2020-25 was launched at our Conference in February 2020.
-At the heart of it is our vision to deliver real and tangible change through a close collaboration to address pressing issues of sustainable development.
+At the heart of our Strategy 2020-25 is a vision to deliver real and tangible change through a close collaboration to address pressing issues of sustainable development.

 We will focus our radical and collaborative principles on four areas of strength and opportunity, creating interdisciplinary networks that will stimulate and galvanise research with social, environmental and economic impact.

 The four themes are:

 - Human rights, equality and conflict

 To achieve this, Eastern Arc has three objectives:

 - to develop a strong collaborative core within our themes

 - to engage with external policy-makers and end-users.